What Does Divorce Look Like? Here’s The Real Face Of Divorce

 Hearing that woman’s tirade got me thinking that maybe some of my divorced readers view me the way that woman viewed McCarthy: sickeningly optimistic, living on a planet, possibly fake, and a middle-aged divorced woman completely out of touch with reality.

-Maybe reading the hundreds of posts on Divorced Girl Smiling that preach about independence, feeling empowered, attaining self-love, not playing the victim, not feeling sorry for yourself, and how everything is going to turn out fine are causing some people to want to puke.
+Maybe reading the hundreds of articles on Divorced Girl Smiling that preach about independence, feeling empowered, attaining self-love, not playing the victim, not feeling sorry for yourself, and how everything is going to turn out fine are causing some people to want to puke.

 I say that jokingly because I truly believe I help people every day, but I can understand how a divorced person could feel like the woman on the show because the true hard fact is, divorce is UGLY.
 There is no good divorce and there are HARSH realities that come with it.
 What does divorce look like?